The Real Thing

 Your Cosmic Echo message is part of a concentrated batch transmission with significantly more power than Voyager's transmitter.
 While the signal becomes undetectable to our instruments at great distances, the electromagnetic energy itself continues moving through space at light speed for millions of years.

-The process takes several hours depending on the number of messages in the batch.
 Each message is transmitted individually with metadata — sender name, recipient (if applicable), and destination coordinates.
 The entire payload is also archived in our database with cryptographic verification.

 Your Transmission Certificate